AwrelH/FootyQuiz/README.md

 1. [Balsamiq:](https://balsamiq.com/)
     - Balsamiq was used to create the wireframes during the start of project.

+1. Windows Snippet tool
+    - Was used to snippet images to readme.md

 ## Testing

 The W3C Markup Validator and W3C CSS Validator Services were used to validate the pages of the project and make sure code is correct.
 Also JSHint was used to validate the JavaScript.
 And Chrome Lighthouse devtool was used as well.